How New York Life Obtains Information and Underwrites

 Your Request for

-Group Term Life with Living Benefits Insurance
+Group 20 Year Level Term Life Insurance

 In this notice, references to “you” and “your” include any person proposed for insurance.
 Information regarding insurability will be treated as confidential.
 In considering whether the person(s) in your request for insurance qualify for insurance, we will rely on the medical information you provide, and on the information you AUTHORIZE us to obtain from your physician, other medical practitioners and facilities, other insurance companies to which you have applied for insurance and MIB, Inc. (“MIB”).
 MIB is a not-for-profit organization of insurance companies, which operates an information exchange on behalf of its members.
 If you apply for life or health insurance coverage or a claim for benefits is submitted to an MIB member company, medical or non-medical information may be given to MIB and such information may then be furnished by MIB, upon request, to a member company.

 Your AUTHORIZATION may be used for a period of 24 months from the date you signed the application for insurance, unless sooner revoked.
 The AUTHORIZATION may be revoked at any time by notifying New York Life in writing at the address provided.
 Your revocation will not be effective to the extent New York Life or any other person already has disclosed or collected information or taken other action in reliance on it, or to the extent that New York Life has a legal right to contest a claim under an insurance certificate or the certificate itself.
 The information New York Life obtains through your AUTHORIZATION may become subject to further disclosure.
 For example, New York Life may be required to provide it to insurance, regulatory or other government agencies.
 In this case, the information may no longer be protected by the rules governing your AUTHORIZATION.